-SeqMatic’s TailorMix dual indexed PhiX control library is a prepared adapter ligated library used as a control for Illumina sequencing instruments.
+SeqMatic’s TailorMix dual-indexed PhiX control library is a adapter ligated library used as a control for Illumina sequencing instruments.
 Our custom indexed library eliminates PhiX contamination in multiplexed sequencing runs, enabling the generation of cleaner raw data and the option to analyze the PhiX reads for quality control purposes.
 Each tube contains 200uL of single stranded library prediluted in HT1 buffer to a concentration of 20pM, ready for spike in.

 Positive Control Library for Illumina NGS

 - Compatible with most Illumina NGS systems including HiSeq 2500, MiSeq, and NextSeq

 - Note: Use non-denatured PhiX for NovaSeq HiSeq X and HiSeq 3000/4000

 - Positive control library used to monitor instrument error rates and read quality

 - High diversity library can be used to supplement low nucleotide diversity sequencing runs

 Unique Dual-Index Barcodes

 - Custom designed dual-index sequences (can also be used in single index runs)